Pokhariyal/snowflake_datamigration/Pyspark/readme.md

 # Overview:
-Snowflake DDL is in all_snowflake_query folder.
+Checkout Snowflake DDL in all_snowflake_query folder with other important queries.